stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### JENNY

-"That sounded like you were going to go into a story so I just thought I would keep talking.
+"That sounded like you were gonna go into a story so I just thought I would keep talking.
 Uh, bouj-- bijou-- Ugh.

 #### BEN